-1. Has extended basic knowledge necessary to understand specialist subjects and specialist knowledge about the construction, construction methods, manufacturing and operation of a selected group of working, transport, thermal and flow machines covered by the diploma path.
+- 2. Has extended basic knowledge necessary to understand specialist subjects and specialist knowledge about the construction, construction methods, manufacturing and operation of a selected group of working, transport, thermal and flow machines covered by the diploma path. - 3.

-- 2. Has elementary knowledge of the life cycle of machinery, recycling of machine elements and construction and consumables. - 3.
 Has elementary knowledge of the impact of machinery and technology on the natural environment and global energy balances.